peroxy/starsky-backend/README.md

 # Starsky backend
 Starsky backend represents the API and database portion of starsky application for employee scheduling.

-It uses Kotlin and OpenJDK for REST API operations and PostgreSQL for data storage.
+It uses Kotlin and OpenJDK for REST API and PostgreSQL for data storage.

 ### Requirements
 - [docker](https://docs.docker.com/get-docker/)